London fire: Mourning, anger and questions over lives lost in inferno

 Community comes together

+As the smoke continued to billow from the tower, locals worked hard on Thursday to help those who had been made homeless by the fire.

-The local council has been inundated with so many donations of food and supplies that by Thursday morning it had run out of space, and said no more could be accepted.
+The local council had received so many donations of food and supplies that by Thursday morning it said it did not need any more.

+Piles of prams, luggage, food supplies, toys and furniture could be seen stacked on the streets as mourners and well-wishers wrote messages of solidarity and hope on posters near the ruined tower.

 Dozens of hotel rooms, apartments and other rooms were donated to house the survivors who saw their homes go up in smoke.